duncsully/nubbins/readme.md

 ## .get() and .set() vs .value

-[](#methods-vs-property)To provide an API that is familiar across various FE libraries, nubbin objects have both a pair of `.get()` and `.set()` methods and also a `.value` property that aliases the `.get()` and `.set()` methods.
+[](#methods-vs-property)To provide an API that is familiar across various FE libraries, nubbin objects have both a pair of `.get()` and `.set()` methods and also a `.value` getter-setter that aliases the `.get()` and `.set()` methods.
 The methods probably look familiar to users of Svelte stores and, to a lesser extent, Solid signals, while the `.value` property probably looks more familiar to users of Vue refs and Preact signals.

 While you are free to use either, or any combination of them for that matter, the methods are preferred because: